dd32/td-gh-ex/readme.txt

 Contributors: vedathemes
 tags: Tags: grid-layout, custom-header, custom-colors, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, post-formats, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready, blog, block-styles, wide-blocks, food-and-drink
 Requires at least: 4.7
-Tested up to: 5.2
+Tested up to: 5.3
 Requires PHP: 5.6
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress blog theme optimized for sharing your food receipes or personal views.
+Bayleaf is a multipurpose WordPress theme with elegant visual look and feel.

 == Description ==

-Bayleaf is designed for cooking or food blog with elegant visual look and feel.
+Bayleaf is a multipurpose WordPress theme with elegant visual look and feel.
 This is a modern & minimalist theme with color scheme customizer options and home page widget areas.
-This theme also offers full width single column layout on single pages for distraction free display of your food recipe.
-Bayleaf is also compatible with Gutenberg.
+This theme provides a clean design that gets out of the way but with enough features to create a beautiful website..

 == Frequently Asked Questions ==
 = What are the minimum requirmens for using this theme? = PHP 5.4+, IE11+, WordPress 4.7+

 == Changelog ==

+= 1.4.2 =
+* Add: JS closest polyfill.
+* Add: Bayleaf Premium compatibility

 = 1.4.1 =
 * Add: lang folder added to fecilitate easy translation.